tsimonitoring/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## relative-redirects

-Uses relative redirects instead of absolute redirects.
+Use relative redirects instead of absolute redirects.
 Absolute redirects are the default in nginx.
 RFC7231 allows relative redirects since 2014.
 Similar to the Ingress rule annotation `nginx.ingress.kubernetes.io/relative-redirects`.

 _**default:**_ is false